 I believe in vendor-neutral certifications, and I don’t trust marketing.
 The good news is, the knowledge that you acquire by attaining any of these certifications will help you to apply and secure your information and IT/Cloud environment whether the data is located on Microsoft Azure, Google GCP, Amazon AWS, hybrid, or complete on-premises.

 From my experience, I took the CCSP certification in early 2021 before taking the CISM exam by the end of 2021.
-There are many common topics between the two that make it easy for me to read and understand the CISM material.
+There are many common topics between the two that makes it easy for me to read and understand the CISM material.

 After 4 months of intense preparation, I am so happy and grateful now that I passed the CISM exam on the first attempt.